Marnardal: Name

-The name of the municipality is a revival (from 1964) of the Old Norse name of the valley: Marnardalr.
-The first element is the genitive case of the river name Mǫrn (now called Mandalselva) and the last element is dalr meaning 'dale' or 'valley'.
-The meaning of the river name is unknown (maybe derived from marr which means 'sea').
+The municipality is named after the Mandalen valley (Marnardalr) in an attempt to revive the Old Norse name for the valley.
+The first element is the genitive case of the river name Mǫrn which is now called Mandalselva.
+The meaning of this old river name is uncertain, but it may be derived from the word marr which means "sea".
+The last element is dalr which means "valley" or "dale".

 Coat of arms

 The coat of arms was granted on 19 June 1987 until the municipality was dissolved on 1 January 2020.
 The official blazon is "Vert, three pine cones in pall stems conjoined Or" (I grønt tre gull furukongler forent i trepass).
 This means the arms have a green field (background) and the charge is a pine cone.
 The pine cones have a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The green color in the field and the choice of pine cones on the arms symbolize the importance of the forests which cover areas of the municipality.
 There are three conjoined pine cones to represent each of the three former municipalities of Bjelland, Laudal, and Øyslebø which were merged into Marnardal in 1964.
 The arms were designed by Ulf Dreyer using an idea by Kjersti Tveit Nilsen.
+The municipal flag has the same design as the coat of arms.